inmarsat-enterprise/idp-developer-kit/README.md

 * A ***Message*** contains the data payload sent over the satellite link in a given direction:
-  * ***Return*** messages (aka Mobile-Originated) are sent from the modem such as telemetry, properties, metadata
+  * ***Return*** messages (aka Mobile-Originated) are sent from the modem such as telemetry, properties, metadata.
+The maximum return message size is 6400 Bytes.
-  * ***Forward*** messages (aka Mobile-Terminated) are sent to the modem such as commands or configuration and have corresponding ***Status*** to indicate state and reason for the state
+  * ***Forward*** messages (aka Mobile-Terminated) are sent to the modem such as commands or configuration and have corresponding ***Status*** to indicate state and reason for the state.
+The maximum forward message size is 10kBytes, or 5000 Bytes if using low power mode.

 The hardware components of the IDP PNP Developer Kit focus on the *Mobile* and IoT ***Edge Intelligence*** using a reference architecture developed mainly in